Polito-DSE-IRI/DSL/README.md

 Data Science Lab

 This course is one of the most challenging in Data Science and Engineering, not due to the complexity of the concepts themselves but because of their presentation.
 In this course, you'll gain familiarity with a range of machine learning algorithms.
-Basic knowledge of Python syntax and experience with popular libraries such as Scikit-learn, NumPy, and Pandas is expected
+Basic knowledge of Python syntax and experience with popular libraries such as Scikit-learn, NumPy, and Pandas is expected.
+You can find README file in Persian in PDF format.

 # Course Content
 The course material is organized into 8 parts: